Ferries

 For a cancelled ferry, you should also be given meals and refreshment as with delayed ferries.
 If an overnight stay becomes essential because of your cancellation or delay, then ferry companies must give you free accommodation if they can.
 This can be either on board the ferry or nearby ashore.

-If needs be, your ferry company can allow you to make your own travel and accommodation plans.
+If needs be, your ferry company can allow you to make your own travel and Residence plans.
 They can then offer to reimburse any expenses that you have afterwards.
 Some companies may set a limit on your accommodation costs.
 This can be around €80 (£69.71) per night for a maximum of three.
 This will be per individual passenger.

 Please note if the delay is caused by dangerous weather conditions then the ferry company does not have to provide overnight accommodation or reimbursement.